 There is sort of a part 2 to this post click here to read: Good and Bad Morality is Sadly In The Eyes Of The Beholder.
 It was a question I was asked in relationship to this post.

 This idea struck me in almost an ah ha moment as I was listening to various political commentators regarding the Illhan Omar’s statement that some people did something.
-I don’t recall but I heard her making a comment and it being slightly sympathetic towards ISIS fighters or those that joined ISIS.
+I don’t recall fully but I believe I heard her making a comment and it was slightly sympathetic towards ISIS fighters or those that joined ISIS.
 I’m not sure at what moment but I felt like I was close to something.
 If not Ilhan Omar there are people of the left that view the US with distain.
 They view all our actions and see most of our history as some sort of repressive system.
-They can more easily dismiss the faults and flaws of others for what they feel is ‘Good’.
+However, they can more easily dismiss the faults and flaws of others for what they feel is ‘Good’.
 As in Ilhans case, it’s easier for her to dismiss the actions of ISIS members because it’s closer to her in many ways.

 I should note that I’ve always been inclined to, when reflecting, to see things from others peoples perspective and/or at least try to understand them.
 My genetic makeup seems to lean me more conservative but have learned and grown to the point that I’m basically a centrist (hated by all) with a conservative nature.